crossbario/autobahn-js/doc/tutorial_rpc.rst

 For this tutorial, you will need

-* a modern Web Browser with WebSockets to run the clients, and
+* a modern Web Browser with WebSockets to run the clients **or** Node.js
 * `Crossbar.io <http://crossbar.io>`_, a WAMP application router to provide the RPC routing

 The WAMP RPC router
 -------------------

+Callers should not have to know about callees.
+With a single callee providing an endpoint for a procedure, this is clean design.
+With more advanced deployments, e.g. load-balancing across several callees, it becomes essential.
+The decoupling is achieved via a WAMP router.
+Callees register with the router, and it then routes calls by callers to the callee(s).

-Browsers can only act as WebSockets clients, so we need something external to the browser to act as a router.
-For this we use Crossbar.io, an open source application router.
+For this tutorial we use Crossbar.io, an open source application router.
+(We could also use the basic router functionality which is provided by Autobahn|Python.)

 For the installation of Crossbar.io, see the `detailed instructions <https://github.com/crossbario/crossbar/wiki/Getting-Started>`_ at the project GitHub repo.